TrivadisPF/platys-modern-data-platform/cookbooks/recipes/using-dev-simulator-origin/README.md

 * **Data Format**
   * **Header Line:** `With Header Line`

+The output on `kcat` should show these events

 ## Using Absolute with Start Timestamp

 When using the **Absolute with Start Timestamp** mode, a start time is specified from where the is representing the start of the simulation and all the timestamp of the rows of the input file(s) are relative to that anchor.
 The following diagram represents the data of the input files shown below.

+The following diagram represents the data of the input files shown.

 ![](./images/absolute-with-starttimestamp.png)